qrexotwy/TunnelBear-Bypass/README.md

    - First, you'll need to download TunnelBear.
 You can do so by visiting their official website: [TunnelBear](https://www.tunnelbear.com/).

 2. **Log In or Create an Account**
    - After downloading TunnelBear, you’ll be prompted to log in or create an account.
+Click create an account.

    ![image](https://github.com/user-attachments/assets/2e4ea1a8-8889-4bf7-bd58-65699daf4551)

 3. **Create an Account**
-   - Click on "Create Account."
-After this, you’ll see a page similar to the one below:
+   - After clicking on "Create An Account", you’ll see a page similar to the one below:

    ![image](https://github.com/user-attachments/assets/8bbca8cd-4f99-4690-b896-c9f44679d675)